Credit Cards Credit Card Rewards

 Wells Fargo Active Cash® Card

-One of its standout features is that it offers cell phone protection.
-This protection provides coverage for your cell phone in case it gets damaged or stolen as long as you pay your monthly wireless bill with this card.
-While certain limitations apply, this feature isn’t common between credit cards.
+One of its standout features is that it offers cell phone protection (subject to a $25 deductible).
+This protection provides coverage for your cell phone in case it gets damaged or stolen as long as you pay your monthly wireless bill with the card.
+While certain limitations apply, this feature isn't common across credit cards at this tier.

 Chase Freedom Unlimited®

 The Chase Freedom Unlimited® offers a compelling package of benefits for teachers.
-It helps you earn 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
+It helps you earn 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

 This means teachers can earn rewards in more categories than their classroom supplies.
 Additionally, you can earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year).